dougeby/IntuneDocs/intune/app-sdk-ios.md

 ### Are there any other ways that an application can be un-enrolled?

-> Yes, the IT admin can send a selective wipe command to the application.
+Yes, the IT admin can send a selective wipe command to the application.
 This will deregister and unenroll the user, and it will wipe the user’s data.
 The SDK automatically handles this scenario and sends a notification via the unenroll delegate method.

+### Is there a sample app that demonstrates how to integrate the SDK?

+Yes!
+We just recently revamped our open-source sample app [Wagr for iOS](https://github.com/Microsoft/Wagr-Sample-Intune-iOS-App).
+Wagr is now enabled for app protection policy using the Intune App SDK.

 ## Submit your app to the App Store